Paul-Browne/typeScale/README.md

           x = width of viewport (px),
           β = line-height @ width = 0
 ```
 so in my equation α = 0.000125, which means the line-height will grow 0.05 for every 400px increase in width, with a starting point of line-height: 1.2 @ width = 0.

+> My font is unreadable on mobiles *or* massive on desktops

+Every font is different, not just in style.
+Some fonts look tiny at 16px whilst others look relatively large.
+So you may very well need to tweek the formulae, depending on what font you set as your base type.
+When calibrating these formulae I used [Open Sans](https://www.google.com/fonts/specimen/Open+Sans)

 [Demo](http://codepen.io/zhirkovski/pen/GgKbxY)